When Do Toddlers Stop Napping? Signs And Tips To Manage It

 Sometimes, you may think of stopping your little one’s daytime naps, but it may be too soon for them.
 If you decide on ending napping, but the toddler’s body needs it, it may affect their development.
 Here are a few signs that show your baby is not yet ready to end napping.

-• They yawn, rub eyes, suck thumbs, or cuddle with their loved ones when they feel sleepy.
+• They give out baby sleep cues such as yawning, rubbing eyes, sucking thumbs, or cuddling with their loved ones when they feel sleepy.

 • Car rides become napping times.